shubhamgoel4aug/shubham-goel/README.md

 # Introduction

 This repository contains an Angular 8 web application.
 The application is all about my professional Resume.
-Please feel free tp fork it and convert it to your own Resume.
+Please feel free to fork it and convert it to your own Resume.

+This application is hosted on **Google Firebase** http://shubham-goel.firebaseapp.com/

 # Building the application